Division 5 of Part 7, Occupational Health and Safety Act 2004

 - require the establishment of a health and safety committee (HSC)

-- if a member of the DWG consents, be present at an interview concerning occupational health and safety (OHS) between the member and an inspector or the member and the employer
+- if a member of the DWG consents, be present at an interview concerning occupational health and safety (OHS) between the member and an inspector or the member and the employer or their representative (note: an HSR is not permitted to take photographs or measurements or make sketches or recordings during these interviews)

-- if the HSR is authorised to represent an independent contractor and that person consents, be present at an interview concerning OHS between the person and an inspector or the person and the employer
+- if the HSR is authorised to represent an independent contractor and that person consents, be present at an interview concerning OHS between the person and an inspector or the person and the employer or their representative (note: an HSR is not permitted to take photographs or measurements or make sketches or recordings during these interviews)

 - wherever necessary, seek the assistance of any person